ARC-code/stratocumulus/README.md

 When making changes to code (including the HTML template file), those changes won't reflect on the running application until you kill the Docker Compose stack by going to the terminal running the Docker app, hitting ctrl+c, and then restarting the stack by running `docker-compose up` again.

-For now, changes to frontend code require container rebuild with `docker-compose up --build`.
-In the future, a webpack build process will watch for changes in `client/lib/` and build the frontend automatically for the backend to serve, requiring only a browser page refresh.
+Changes to frontend code do not require container restarts or image rebuilds, only a few seconds and a page refresh.
+The changes under `client/lib` are automatically watched and the frontend code bundle rebuilt by webpack running in the frontend container.
+However, any changes outside `client/lib` – for example to `client/index.js` – need an image rebuild with `docker-compose up --build`.

 ### The Backend